spcl/open-earth-compiler/README.md

-# The Stencil Dialect
+# The Open Earth Compiler

-Development repository for the open earth compiler.
-The repository depends on a build of llvm including mlir.
-The OEC build has been tested with LLVM commit 10643c9ad85.
+Development repository for the Open Earth Compiler.
+It defines a stencil dialect and transformations to lower stencil programs to efficient GPU code.
+The paper [Domain-Specific Multi-Level IR Rewriting for GPU](https://arxiv.org/abs/2005.13014) discusses design and performance of the Open Earth Compiler.

 ## Build Instructions